sagizty/sagizty/README.md

 - 📫 email me at: zhang_tianyi@bii.a-star.edu.sg or zhangtianyi@buaa.edu.cn

 - 🔭 I’m currently working on Computational Pathology, with:
-- CVPD group at A*STAR BII, Singapore
+CVPD group at Bioinformatics Institute (BII), Agency for Science, Technology and Research (A*STAR), Singapore

-- and also part-time with Beijing Advanced Innovation Center for Biomedical Engineering, School of Biological Science and Medical Engineering, Beihang University, China
+Beijing Advanced Innovation Center for Biomedical Engineering, School of Biological Science and Medical Engineering, Beihang University, China

 - 😄 Reviewer duties: IEEE JBHI
 - 🌱 To view videos I made about my research and the courses: https://space.bilibili.com/64952151?spm_id_from=333.1007.0.0